 - a.
-Self-storage facilities within 150 feet of residential district or use shall have operating hours not earlier than 7:00a.m. and not later than 10:00p.m. - Outdoor storage or boats, trailers, and vehicles shall be screened pursuant to Section 12-4-60. - c.
+Self-storage facilities within 150 feet of residential district or use shall have operating hours not earlier than 7:00a.m. and not later than 10:00p.m. - Outdoor storage or boats, trailers, and vehicles shall be screened pursuant to Section 12-4-60.

+Commented [TC14]: Mathews: does this include AirBnB properties?
+It should not c.
 The incidental retail sale of product associated with the business (e.g., boxes, moving supplies, locks, bubble wrap) is permitted.